LandlordStudio-Recruitment/ls-recruitment-back/README.md

 We would like you to handle a specific error scenario in the API.
 If the amount of the payment being paid is over \$1000 (100,000 cents), then the API should return a error/non-success response indicating that the client does not have sufficient funds.

 **NB:** We do not expect you to integrate this error scenario into your frontend - this task is here to demonstrate how you design and implement error handling scenarios in a REST API.

+#### _Backend Tests_

+For the backend, please include at least one unit (or integration) test.
+This is to demonstrate how you structure tests as well as what you prioritize when testing, we do not require complete coverage.

 ### Frontend